AbuTalha3/Todo-list---FCC/README.md

 The `HTML` and `CSS` for this project have been provided for you.
 Take a look at the files to get yourself familiarized with them.

-Begin by accessing the task-form, confirm-close-dialog, and open-task-form-btn elements with the getElementById() method.
+Begin by accessing "the task-form, confirm-close-dialog, and open-task-form-btn elements with the getElementById() method.
 Save them in the variables taskForm, confirmCloseDialog, and openTaskFormBtn.

 <code>
 `const taskForm = document.getElementById("task-form");